 Nevertheless - it can be as simple as follows:

-The wreck was found on the 30 September and filmed on the 2 October 1994 and the visor was seen still attached on the starboard bow superstructure side.
+The wreck was found by sonar on the 30 September and filmed by ROV on the 2 October 1994 and the visor was seen still attached on the starboard bow superstructure side.
 Thus only pictures of the port side and the centre line of the bow area, filmed on 2 October - figs. 8.
 2/11/13/15/16 and 17 in the Final Report, could be made public.
 The pictures were taken at 63.2-65.2 metres depth.

 The mission succeeded partly - the visor was removed (at say 70 metres depth and sank to the bottom of the sea at 84 metres depth below the bow of the wreck but they could not open the ramp - and several mistakes were made.